Every time consumers buy something online, they are often bombarded with questions. From left, center, and right.

 Keep asking for reviews directly via email and...

 With review requests, you can also further build your relationship with all your customers.

 Nobody likes receiving monotonous and cold-sounding emails.
-So, address your customers by their first name (even on the subject line).
+So, address your customers by their first names (even on the subject line).
 You can also sign off with your first name or your customer service representative's name.

 When you do, it will make your customers feel special.
 Such great service will reflect when they post reviews.

 Also, don't forget to mention the product they recently purchased.
 It will add extra personalization to your review request email template.